jim-collier/x9bash5-template/Shell script comparison.md

 	- Fast and mature JIT.
 - Cons:
 	- Everyone has PTSD over JS.
-	- Shell scripting with JS is nightmare (but projects like zx and Deno make it easier possibly even "easy").
+	- Shell scripting with JS is nightmare (but projects like zx and Deno make it easier or possibly even "easy").
-	- Scripts don't - and can't - run under a defined node version, though scripts can refuse to run if an arbitrary version test isn't met.
+	- Scripts don't - and can't - run under a defined node version, though scripts can use their own internal code to refuse to run if an arbitrary version test isn't met.
-		- This largely obviates the Pro above.
+		- This somewhat obviates the Pro above about managing installed versions.
 			- However, the odds of broken *backwards* compatibility is very low (given the compatibility-over-time requirements of the WWW itself).

 Verdict: ❌.
 Sloppy type-safety and error-handling.
 As long as we're considering a step up into general-purpose programming, we might as well go further to a "real" language.